Techtonica/curriculum/testing-and-tdd/backend-testing.md

 ### Establishing some terminology

 Before we get started let's set some ground rules about how we use terminology.
-This module is called "backend testing" but without establishing what `backend` means that can easily get confusing.
+This module is called "backend testing"; but without establishing what `backend` means, that can easily get confusing.

 Within the context of this lesson a `backend` is an API that supports some collection of features.
-It often, but not always, exposes its interface through HTTP requests and returns JSON objects as a responses.
+It often, but not always, exposes its interface through HTTP requests and returns JSON objects as a response.

 A `backend` can be the service you're writing but it can also be something that you depend on:
 - a database may be a backend to your service
 - your service could be the backend to your users
-- the github API may be a backend you depend upon
+- the GitHub API may be a backend you depend upon

-For this reason it's important to provide sufficient context when talking about using or testing a backend service.
+For this reason, it's important to provide sufficient context when talking about using or testing a backend service.

 With that in mind...